 - NOW Sports

-- NOW Boost (for HD and no adverts)
+- Regular NOW Boost (for HD and no adverts)

-As you can see – the two are pretty similar, especially if you take the 18-month contract with Stream.
-Though, keep in mind the big difference with the cost of Sky Sports – it’s £25-£27/month on Sky Stream, and £34.99/month on NOW (but it’s often discounted).
+As you can see, the two are somewhat similar, especially if you take the 18-month contract with Stream.
+However, keep in mind the big difference in the cost of Sky Sports – it’s £28-£30/month on Sky Stream and £34.99/month on NOW (but it’s often discounted).

 The Winner: NOW.

-And yet – NOW is still cheaper – especially if you compare it to Stream’s no-contract tier.
-The whole point of cord-cutting and the streaming TV world, is to avoid the type of long-term contract we’ve long suffered with Sky – and Stream is bringing those back, somewhat, if you want the lower-cost option.
+That’s especially true if you compare it to Stream’s no-contract tier.
+The whole point of cord-cutting and the streaming TV world is to avoid the type of long-term contract we’ve long suffered with Sky – and Stream is bringing those back, somewhat, if you want the lower-cost option.

 And one last thing to keep in mind – if you unsubscribe from Sky at any point, your Sky Stream box will stop working altogether.
-You can’t even use it for the 3rd party streaming apps like Prime Video – it simply won’t work at all, and you would have to send it back.
+You can’t even use it for third-party streaming apps like Prime Video – it simply won’t work at all, and you would have to send it back.

 The Bottom Line: Sky Stream or NOW?

-Unlike the comparison between NOW and Sky Glass – with Stream, there’s no TV set you have to buy, so we’re finally comparing apples to apples.
+Unlike the comparison between NOW and Sky Glass, with Stream, you don’t have to buy a TV set, so we’re finally comparing apples to apples.

 Sky Stream is a tempting offer, in many ways.
 For me, as a longtime cord-cutter, it’s certainly more tempting than any other traditional Sky TV offer we’ve seen to date (in terms of pricing, flexibility and contract length).